Skip to Main Content

 By Vicki Hillhouse

-On our grounds we’ll have lots of exceptional acts — a juggler, a 9-foot robot, a hula hoop performer.
+On our grounds this year (2023) we’ll have lots of exceptional acts — a juggler, a 9-foot robot, a hula hoop performer.
 We’ve got Canine Stars Stunt Dog Show, Barnyard Racers out of Texas and exotic animals with Walk on the Wildside.
 All those acts go two, three — up to five times a day.
 Plus, we have music on the Pepsi Plaza and Many Waters stages, all the animals, a lot of vendors, the carnival, food …

 What makes Walla Walla’s Fair special?